New limit theorems related to free multiplicative convolution

+When we consider the product of i.i.d. random variables, we have also a CLT type limit theorem.
+The simplest case is as follows: for a sequence of i.i.d. random variables $\{X_{k}\}_{k=1}^{\infty}$ with finite second moment, we consider a scaling

+By the CLT, this scaling converges to $e^{Z}$ in distribution as $N$ goes to infinity.
+The distribution of $e^{Z}$ is called the lognormal distribution.
+It was proved by Thorin \cite{Th77b} that the lognormal distribution is infinitely divisible.
+The product limit theorems are also interested from applications to statistics.
+For details, see \cite{ReWe02} and the book by Galambos and Simonelli \cite{Gala04}.

 In free probability theory, some limit theorems are known as in classical probability theory.
-The most famous limit theorem is the free central limit theorem, which was found by Voiculescu.
-If $\{X_i\}_{i\in \N}$ is a sequence of freely independent identically distributed (for short free iid) random variables with finite second moment, then the normalized sum $\displaystyle{\frac{X_1+\cdots X_N}{\sqrt{N}}}$ converges to the Wigner's semi-circle law in distribution as $N$ goes to infinity.
-In addition, we know the Poisson limit theorem, the stable limit theorem and so on, for details, see \cite{HiPe00}, \cite{BeVo93}, \cite{BePa99}.
-Recently other new limit theorems with respect to the free convolutions \cite{BeWa08}, \cite{Wa10} and \cite{Tu10} have been investigated.
+The most famous limit theorem is the free CLT, which was found by Voiculescu.
+If $\{X_k\}_{k\in \N}$ is a sequence of freely independent identically distributed (for short freely i.i.d.) random variables with finite second moment, then the normalized sum \eqref{scaling} converges to the standard Wigner's semi-circle law in distribution as $N$ goes to infinity.
+In addition, we know the Poisson limit theorem, the stable limit theorem and so on, for details, see \cite{HiPe00}, \cite{BeVo93}, and \cite{BePa99}.
+Recently other new limit theorems with respect to the free convolutions \cite{BeWa08}, \cite{Wa10}, and \cite{Tu10} have been studied.